-Every effective story is comprised of little details, all of which are crucial to the gestalt of the bigger picture.
-The creation of this perfection requires the utmost discipline, for if the whole story is to be focused, then so too must all the micro-stories be.
+Every effective story is comprised of little details, all of which are critical to the gestalt of the bigger picture.
+Creating this perfection requires the utmost discipline, for if the whole story is to be focused, then so too must all the micro-stories be.

-Despite the ubiquity of Internet communication, we don’t really understand each other any better.
+Despite the deliverance afforded us by Internet communication, we don’t really understand each other any better.
 We tend to keep to our friends, maintain surface-level chatter and become lazier in our communication.
-In order for social technology to really help us, we must learn to be more thoughtful, understand and express ourselves better and to help others do the same.
-Undoubtedly we will find that when we can do this, we are, in fact, all on the same page: driven by the same causes, fearful of the same fears and hopeful of the same hopes.
-We are simply different versions of the same story.
+In order for social technology to really help us, we must learn to be more thoughtful, understand and express ourselves better and help others do the same.
+That means looking at the larger, indelible undercurrents of what’s going on and not just the small, transient surface waves.

-“Society is commonly too cheap,” said Thoreau in Solitude (Walden), written in the 1800s.
+“Society is commonly too cheap,” said Thoreau in Solitude, a section of Walden, written in the 1800s.
 “We meet at very short intervals, not having the time to acquire any new value for each other.
 We meet at meals, three times a day, and manage to give each other only another taste of the same, old moldy cheese that we are.”
 Even 150 years ago we tended towards the meaningless palaver, of which we only have more today.